tytydraco/yessleep/out/The_Mellified_Man.md

 It is there, in that vast jar of mellified man, that the old proprietor will eventually come to collect you.
 If you are lucky, enough time will have passed that your mind will be too far gone to realize what is happening.
 If you aren’t, you will feel it as you are slowly surrounded by the honey.
 He will pour it over you in a vast, endlessly sweet cascade.
 It will rise around you, enveloping you in its golden, cocooning warmth.
 You will hear a final, dreadful and deafening grating of stone on stone as the proprietor seals you within.
 There you will remain.

 *I am the mellified man.
 In a 100 years or more you will take me from my jar and there I still will be.
-You will use me and I will coat you inside and out until you are as golden-sweet as* [me.](https://www.reddit.com/user/EddyRanpo/comments/v7akm1/post_2_update_mellified_man/?utm_source=share&utm_medium=web2x&context=3)
+You will use me and I will coat you inside and out until you are as golden-sweet as me.*

+*--* and then the letter ended.

+What the hell was this?
+A twisted joke by my great-grandpa?
+An elaborate fantasy about himself he’d had someone write?

+A warning?

+I stared at the jar I had opened, from which my great-grandfather’s familiar scent drifted.
+Despite the craziness of it all, the insanity of what the letter had described, I felt petrified.
+It couldn’t be real, but if it was surely that one taste… Just that one taste I’d had before of whatever this stuff was couldn’t hurt me, or be that bad for me right?

+And surely just one taste more won’t make a difference.